-The Appeal process is available to members, or their authorized representative with their written permission, which may be their legal guardian or provider at any level of care, in the event of an Adverse Benefit Determination when the member may incur financial liability for the services.
+The Appeal process is available to members, or their authorized representative with their written permission, which may be their legal guardian, other person of their choice, or provider at any level of care, in the event of an Adverse Benefit Determination when a claim for the appealed dates of service have not been filed.
 If Optum issues an Adverse Benefit Determination, in whole or in part, then such determination will be subject to the applicable appeal process concurrently, if specifically requested, providers may ask to discuss the determination with an appropriately licensed peer reviewer.
+For all services requiring a prior authorization, a request must be made and approved prior to providing the requested service and submitting a claim.
+If a member appeal is filed after a claim is submitted, the request will be subject to the provider dispute process.

-The procedures for the appeal process, i.e. how to file an appeal and where to send it, are listed below.
+The procedures for the member appeal process, i.e. how to file a member appeal and where to send it, are listed below.
 It is important to note that during this process the member or their representative has the right to submit any additional or new information to the medical reviewer for their reconsideration of the original determination made.
+The provider or authorized representative must have the written member consent to file an appeal.
+This must be made available to Optum upon request.
+Member appeals may be handled as urgent or non-urgent.

-Appeals may be handled as urgent or non-urgent.
 Urgent timeframes apply in situations where, in your opinion, application of non-urgent procedures could seriously jeopardize the member's life, health or ability to regain maximum functioning.
 To initiate an urgent appeal, contact Optum immediately at 1-855-202-0983 and press prompt 4.
 Provider-initiated urgent appeals by phone must be followed up with a written request.
 For an urgent appeal, Optum will make the review determination, notify you by telephone, and send written notification of the outcome to you and the member or authorized member representative within 72 hours after receipt of the request.
 By definition, urgent appeals are not available in situations where services have already been provided.